 - A. In the RS districts the minimum front yard shall be twenty (20) feet. - 1.
-Except that in the RS 10000 and RS 8000 districts the minimum front yard shall be twenty-five (25) feet. - B. In the RM districts, the minimum front yard shall be ten (10) feet.
+Except that in the RS 10000 and RS 8000 districts the minimum front yard shall be twenty-five (25) feet. - B. In the RM districts, the required front yard may be reduced by five (5) feet when all required off-street parking spaces are located on the rear half of the site or are entered parallel to the front lot line of the siteminimum front yard shall be ten (10) feet.